engageLively/galyleo-user-docs/docs/service/access.md

 ![Share Table](images/share-table-2.png)

-`Save Changes` updates the share list; clicking `Cancel` leaves the share list unchanged.
+"Save Changes" updates the share list; clicking "Cancel" leaves the share list unchanged.

 #### Sharing  Through the API
 An item is shared in the API at the time it is published, either through the `publish` method for dashboards or the `publish_data` method for tables.
 An optional parameter to the body payload, `share_list`, is the list of users with whom the item should be shared.
 Consider the example: